 Spring is my absolute favorite season!
-I love when all the plants start to sprout, temperatures warm up, and the trees turn green again.
+I love it when all the plants start to sprout, temperatures warm up, and the trees turn green again.
 It just makes everything seem so bright after a dreary winter.

 When it was time to dig out my spring decor, I noticed that my yellow tulip wreath was looking a little faded.
 So, I decided to make a new one.